nathancashion/mystMD/AdvancingTelemedicineMSKPractice.md

 Looking directly into the camera can simulate eye contact and help build professional intimacy.
 :::

 @lvHowLiveStreaming2022 examined factors that lead to sustained engagement by viewers of live streaming media.
 The authors hypothesized that there is a link between visual stimuli (such as emojis), perceived trust, and presenter's social warmth and continued viewing.
 The authors developed a questionnaire that received 240 responses to validate their hypotheses.
-Based on their findings, the authors recommend live-streaming presenters engage their audience in real-time and build long-term trust by answering questions, designing visual stimuli to support engagement, and demonstrating social warmth.
+Based on their findings, the authors recommend live-streaming presenters engage their audience in real-time and build long-term trust by answering questions, designing visual stimuli (see [](#telehealth-overlay)) to support engagement, and demonstrating social warmth.

 :::{figure} /images/TelehealthOverlayConcept.002.png
 :alt: A screenshot of a telemedicine video call with an overlay of visual stimuli to increase engagement.